FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

 CTR Electronics actuators, such as the TalonFX, support various kinds of hardware and software limits.
 See [Actuator Limit Switches](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/actuator-limits.html) for details.

+## CANivore
+The [CANivore](https://store.ctr-electronics.com/canivore/) is a multipurpose USB-to-CAN FD device, that improves upon CAN with increased device bandwidth and transfer speed.
+See the introduction to [CANivore](https://pro.docs.ctr-electronics.com/en/latest/docs/canivore/canivore-intro.html) in the Phoenix documentation.

+The CANivore should be named in the Phoenix Tuner, see the  [CANivore Setup](https://pro.docs.ctr-electronics.com/en/latest/docs/canivore/canivore-setup.html) page.
+To use it in the program refer to the named CANivore bus.
+The following command constructs a TalonFX on the CANivore bus named `Drivebase`.

+    TalonFX fx_drivebase = new TalonFX(0, "Drivebase");

+See the [CANivore API](https://pro.docs.ctr-electronics.com/en/latest/docs/canivore/canivore-api.html) for more details.

 <!-- ## Lab - Configure Motors -->
 <!-- In this lab your task is to research some of the motor configuration parameters.
 Go to the [Phoenix Documentation Website](https://docs.ctre-phoenix.com/en/latest/index.html).
 Use the search field to find results for the `setNeutralMode()`, `configSupplyCurrentLimit()`, `configSelectedFeedbackSensor()` motor configuration parameters and read the information provided.
 You may have to do a page search after clicking on the result to find the parameter.
 After doing your research consider the following questions.